 Without the right skill set within the development team, the project is at risk of failure and/or poor quality.
 Meeting the deadlines will also be difficult in such a scenario, so the Project Manager must remember to appropriately assess the needs and verify them against the team capabilities.
 Any shortfalls must be addressed as soon as possible.

 What options do Project Managers have?
 The Tech Lead will be the best source of knowledge on the technical capabilities, so consult with them before you commit to a given project.
 Sometimes a project may be too extensive to handle, but skill shortages can usually be addressed through outsourcing, internal training or recruitment.
 In larger organizations, skill matrices will be helpful in verifying internal capabilities.

 7. Scope and budget challenges

 Your clients may often be challenging the previously-agreed scope of the project, the proposed timelines or the budget.
 This creates risk of tensions with the development team, or with the client.

 What’s the solution?
-Unfortunately, there is no pre-defined scenario, but it’s definitely important that the PM remains diplomatic in such cases.
+Unfortunately, there is no pre-defined scenario, but it’s definitely important that the Project Manager remains diplomatic in such cases.
 On the one hand, they need to keep the client happy, but on the other, they have to make sure the team accepts any potential changes to the project.
-The PM might often have to respond to changing client requirements, e.g. related to the budget, to ensure that both the customer and the team are fine with these modifications.
+The Project Manager might often have to respond to changing client requirements, e.g. related to the budget, to ensure that both the customer and the team are fine with these modifications.

 8. Risk management